PIConGPU

 Related projects

-PIConGPU achieves hardware parallelization through the ALPAKA library, a C++17 tool for accelerator development.
+PIConGPU achieves hardware parallelization through the alpaka library, a C++17 tool for accelerator development.
 It offers performance portability across accelerators, supports CPUs and CUDA GPUs, and provides backend options for concurrent execution, streamlining parallelization without requiring CUDA or threading code.
 Its approach mirrors CUDA's grid-blocks-threads model for optimal hardware adaptation.

 LLAMA